top of page

 4 min read

-Binge Eating Disorder (BED) is the most common eating disorder, affecting approximately 2–3% of adults and up to 8% of individuals with obesity (Grillo, 2002).
+What Is Binge Eating Disorder (BED)?
+Understanding Symptoms and Causes Binge Eating Disorder (BED) is the most common eating disorder, affecting approximately 2–3% of adults and up to 8% of individuals with obesity (Grillo, 2002).
 It is characterized by recurrent episodes of eating large quantities of food accompanied by a painful sense of loss of control, followed by guilt, shame, and self-criticism.
-While BED is often framed as a problem of eating behavior, research and clinical experience suggest that it is more accurately understood as a dis
+While BED is often framed as a problem of eating behavior, research and cli

 amyolsontherapy